roland jp 80x0 config 06

 Advanced Outgoing MIDI settings

-Send all MIDI data from Plug-in:
+Send note MIDI data from Plug-in:

 • Directly to Hardware [1] = Send all MIDI related command directly to hardware from the MIDI output port.